Windows 10, 1394 OHCI Compliant Host Controller (Legacy),

 Open Preferences>MIDI>Control Surfaces:

-What's up with clicking the little yellow star to add a new surface?
+yellow star to add a new surface?

 Why not have a button that says "ADD"?